stegrams/grav-gantr5-oer-lab/README.md

 ![](screenshot.jpg)

-# Why Use the Grav OER Content Space Project?
+# Why use the Grav OER Content Space Project?
 * To quickly leverage a modern flat-file CMS (i.e. Grav) for the creation and presentation of OER content
 * To provide direct access to OER raw content (in Markdown or HTML format) to facilitate easier reuse
 * To support collaboration and version control of OER content with the Git service (e.g. GitHub) of your choice